mv-p/Personal_Website/content/about/main/index.md

 intro: |
   My research explores the preparation and response to various coastal hazards using rigorous quantitative methods.
 My current work includes vulnerability analysis, disaster impact analysis, and the politics of climate adaptation.

-  Much of my analysis is conducted using spatial statistics as well as advanced econometric techniques.
+  Most of my analysis uses spatial statistics in addition to advanced econometric techniques.
 I am well versed in the program langugages ArcGIS and `R`.

 show_outro: false